 Do you have a go-to project management tool that you live by?

-LR: I use Asana now, but am planning to use Basecamp for the big motel project I’m tackling next year.
+LR: I use Asana now, but I am planning to use Basecamp for the big motel project I’m tackling next year.
 My business partner also recently got me turned on to the Full Focus Planner.
 I try to be diligent about using it daily to set and keep track of everything from long and short-term goals for my company and me personally to how I spend my time.

 What do you love the most about what you do?
 Assuming you love what you do.

 LR: Interior Design is a surprisingly personal profession.
 You really get to know and care about your clients, because the better you know them the better job you can do for them in making their vision a reality.
 It is probably my favorite part, getting to know and spending time with new people.
 And seeing how happy clients are in their space once our design is installed.
-It feels like a magic trick…though all designers out there know there’s a lot of blood, sweat, tears (and lots of calls with contractors!) that goes into the process behind the scenes.
+It feels like a magic trick…though all designers out there know it's a lot of blood, sweat, tears (and lots of calls with contractors!) that goes into the process behind the scenes.

 @thesursy: Cheersin’ to the *almost* weekend likeeeee☕️[…]